 7. Forget Buying A Used Car

-A controversial Redditor received many upvotes, making the provocative suggestion to buy a new rather than a used car.
+A controversial commenter received many upvotes, making the provocative suggestion to buy a new rather than a used car.
 His reasoning: he was “really just tired of my car being in the shop all the time.
-He bought a new car which resulted in a slightly higher monthly payment at the time, but I was pleasantly surprised when my insurance cost was basically cut in half.
+He bought a new car which resulted in a slightly higher monthly payment at the time, but I was pleasantly surprised when my insurance cost was cut in half.
 Of course, there were maintenance savings, but that wasn’t my main goal.”

 8. Stop Eating Out and Getting Food Delivery